TannDev/silence-among-us/README.md

 - Automatically controls the server-mute and server-deafen settings for players in the voice channel.
 - Automatically updates Discord nicknames to match in-game names, when possible.
 (And back!)
 - Keeps the text channel clean, by removing commands and old lobby updates.
+- Auto-joins returning players with the same in-game name.
+(No more `!sau join`!)

 If there's another feature you'd really want, you can [request it](https://github.com/tanndev/silence-among-us/issues/new)!